 Parents are full partners in their child's education and are included in decision-making that determine how Title I funds will be spent.
 The LAUSD Title I Parental Involvement Policy outlines the guidelines that City of Angels School follows.
-A school-level Parent Involvement Policy (PIP) is developed jointly with and approved by parents.
+A school-level Parent and Family Involvement Policy (PIP) is developed jointly with and approved by parents.
 Parents have the opportunity to participate in the design and implementation of the Title I program through the School Site Council (SSC) and the Local School Leadership Council (LSLC).
 In addition, each school receiving Title I funds must develop a school-parent compact, which outlines how parents, the school staff, and students will share the responsibility for improved student academic achievement.

 Title I schools must jointly develop, with parents of children receiving Title I services, a school-parent compact as a component of its written parental involvement policy.